Friday, September 5, 2025

 (If the decisions are not to his liking, he may simply ignore them.
 After all, wasn't he

-elected to be our king?)
+elected to become our king?)

 Wash.
 Post, Trump administration rescinds protected status for 250,000 Venezuelans